candlepin/candlepin.github.io/docs/candlepin/autoattach.md

 This ensures that we are covering every product that is possible to cover, with no excessive groups (you cannot remove any stack or unstackable entitlement and remain compliant)

-### Remove extra attributes
-For each entitlement group, attempt to remove all pools that enforce each combination of attributes.
-Use the group of pools that has the most virt_only pools if the consumer is a guest, otherwise the set with the fewest pools.
-This prevents us from attaching "parallel" stacks, where we essentially have a compliant sockets stack, and a compliant cores stack.

-### Prune Pools
-Remove all pools from the group that are not required to make the stack/product fully compliant.
-This can be skipped for non-stack groups, because they only have 1 pool, and at this point we know the group is required to cover a product.
-We sort the pools based on priority, which is calculated based on whether or not the pool is virt_only/requires_host, so those are preserved as long as possible Try removing one pool at a time, and check compliance with everything else (that has not been removed) at max quantity.
-If the stack is compliant and covers all the same products, disregard the removed pool, otherwise add it back.

 ### Select Pool Quantity
 This is very similar to prune pools, except we know that every pool is